-Play a Board Game - No matter what time of year it is, board games are always a hit!
-Check out Cloaked Cats where players try to unmask each other among all the velvet-pawed guests.
+No matter what time of year it is, board games are always a hit but these selections have an extra Halloween-y spirit and are a great way to direct that over-excited pre-Halloween energy into a unified activity.
+In Cloaked Cats, players try to unmask each other among all the velvet-pawed guests.
 They'll try to play their cat cards skillfully, draw the right conclusions, all while trying to reveal as little as possible about themselves.
 The player who can deduce the most information about the other players wins!
-If memory games are more up your alley, try Hedgehog Haberdash where players need to draw leaves with the right colored points out of the leaf bag.
+If a fall-themed memory game is more up your alley, try Hedgehog Haberdash where players need to draw leaves with the right colored points out of the leaf bag.
 But be careful!
 The wind can blow the leaves around so that even leaves you thought were safely yours fly away again!
-The first player to completely decorate their hedgehog with leaves in their color wins the game.
-Expecting an older crowd?
-The Key Series is a trio of logical deduction games for 1-4 players ages 8 and up.
+If you have older kids who love to solve mysteries, our The Key Series games are logical deduction games for 1-4 players ages 8 and up.
 Each game has 9 different replayable "case" puzzles to solve.
-Unlike many "escape room" type games, Murder at the Oakdale Club, The theft at Cliffrock Villa and Sabotage at Lucky Llama Land boast an infinite number of unique puzzle solutions.
+Unlike many "escape room" type games, Murder at the Oakdale Club, Royal Star Casino Burglary, Theft in Cliffrock Villa, Escape from Strongwall Prison, and Sabotage at Lucky Llama Land boast an infinite number of unique puzzle solutions.